GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/genomics_sequencing/cut_and_tag.rst

 44. While the samples are incubating, prepare the silica beads.
 Begin by vortexing the silica beads for at least 30 seconds.
 45. Pipet 25 µL of silica beads per sample into fresh PCR tubes.
 Place tubes on a magnet.

 m.
 Discard the supernatant from the silica beads, then take the beads off the magnet.
-Add 35 µL of DNA Purification Binding Buffer.
+Add 35 µL of DNA Purification Binding Buffer (yellow solution).

 n.
 When the samples are done incubating, pipet well until the bead/cell clump is broken up.
 Add 100 µL of DNA Purification Binding Buffer (60% IPA) to each sample to help with homogenization.
 Pipet with the volume set below 180 µL to avoid air bubbles.